NHawk257/PowerShell/README.md

-# PowerShell
+# PowerShell Home
-A location for all my custom PowerShell scripts.
+A location for my custom PowerShell scripts to live and have source-control.
-These sript have been written by myself with help from various sources online.
+This repository is a combination of scripts written by me, scripts modified by me, and 1st party Microsoft scripts.
+Any scripts that have been edited from elsewhere will have proper credits in the first comments.

-Feel free to use any of these scripts as needed.
+Feel free to use any of these scripts as needed, free of use.
+Please give credit where due.
 Make sure you know what the script is doing before you run it.
-Some of these make changes while others are just reports.
+Some are reports, others make mass changes.
+I am in no way responsible for any of the actions performed by your usage of these scripts.

-Fair warning, Microsoft is always changing things in the back-end.
-Some of these scripts may or may not work depending on when they were last updated.
+Be aware, Microsoft is always changing things in the back-end and retiring modules/cmdlets.
+Some of these scripts may not work depending on when they were last updated.
+I do not test these regularly.

 Feel free to check out my blog for some examples and stories: https://evandottech.wordpress.com